68kevlar/ai-case-study2/README.md

 The intended customer for Eureka Labs is anyone who seriously wants to learn about anything and have the necessary guidance to do so.

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)
 Eureka Labs has a market niche that is not yet occupied by any other notable company.
-According to Karpathy, the course materials will still be built and designed by teachers, but they could be assisted by the Eureka Labs AI asssistant.
+According to Karpathy, the course materials will still be built and designed by teachers, but they could be assisted by the Eureka Labs AI assistant.
 Although the idea is still in early phases of testing, studies have found that the use of AI assistants have improved students' grades.

 * Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
+(This may take a little bit of sleuthing & mdash; you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
-Eureka Labs is using LLM (Large Lannguage Models) that can recognize and generate text.
+Eureka Labs is using LLM (Large Language Models) that can recognize and generate text.
 AI-powered teaching, based on LLMs is being used to create customized content and guidance to students.
 The flagship class given by Eureka Labs is LLM101n, which teaches students how to create their own LLMs.
-Eureka Labs also uses AI-integrated cirriculum that is designed by experts, then incorporated to create and AI-native experience.
+Eureka Labs also uses AI-integrated curriculum that is designed by experts, then incorporated to create and AI-native experience.
 Combining the two has aims to make high-quality education available and more personalized.
 AI-assisted guidance is provided by Eureka Labs in order to help efficiently and accurately navigate content and support, as if they're learning directly from the field expert.

 ## Landscape